John West III

-John West III (1666–1734) inherited West Point plantation from his father, and served in the House of Burgesses, representing the newly created King William County 1702-1706.
+John West III (1666–bef.
+1710) inherited West Point plantation from his father, and served in the House of Burgesses, representing the newly created King William County 1702-1706.
 He was the eldest son of Colonel John West, and grandson of John West (governor).

 Early life

 The first born son of Unity Croshaw, the daughter of Major Joseph Croshaw, who represented York County in the House of Burgesses and her husband Col. John West was born between 1665 and 1669.
 He had two younger brothers who like him also later served in Virginia's legislature, as well as owned vast estates farmed by indentured (and increasingly by enslaved) labor.

 Career

 John West inherited the West Point plantation established by his grandfather, Governor John West, which in this man's lifetime changed from New Kent County (which his father had represented in the House of Burgesses) to in 1691 King and Queen County, before the split in 1702 which created King William County (which it remains today).
 In 1692, this John West was appointed justice of the peace for King and Queen County and he also served as sheriff for that county.
 Beginning in 1702 (the fourth session of the Assembly that began in 1700), West represented the newly formed King William County in the House of Burgesses, initially alongside his brother Nathaniel West.
 He also won re-election at least twice (unlike Nathaniel), and so served in the part-time legislative position alongside his brother Thomas West from 1703 to 1706.
 Neither brother served in the Assembly session of 1710-1712, voters instead electing John Waller and Henry Fox.